l-palermo/CV/README.md

 ## About me

-I am a Software Developer who has graduated from Makers Academy - 12 weeks software development Bootcamp.
+I am a Software Developer who has graduated from Makers Academy that is a software development Bootcamp.
 I previously worked as a fully qualified Architect for different firms in London and Italy.

 After years studying and working in Architecture, I felt the desire to work on something that has a more direct impact on the user life.
-The most important part of designing a building is the way the user experiences the space so I felt the desire to go deeper and create products that help peoples doing their work, that empowers them, providing better and more reliable services.
+The most important part of designing a building is the way the user experiences the space but I felt the desire to go deeper.
+I want to create products that change peoples life, help them doing their work, empower them and provide better and more reliable services.

 I have always been passionate about tech, the way it is changing our life really excites me.
 So I started coding and immediately got a lot of satisfaction from it.
 Logic, quick feedback, stack trace to find my way through the bug and infinite possibilities of what I could have created for the users with it.
 All these factors convinced me that tech is the way to go to help people build a better world and so realise my wish.